sneekyfoxx/Superuser/README.md

 $ git clone https://github.com/sneekyfoxx/Superuser $HOME && cd $HOME/Superuser/
 $ nim --gcc.exe:musl-gcc --linker.exe:musl-gcc --passL:-static --threads:on --opt:speed -d:Release --out:superuser compile Main.nim
 $ mv ./superuser your/location/of/choice
-$ #make sure the location is on the PATH
-$ #then execute 'superuser actions' or 'superuser usage'
 ```

+When moving the binary file, make sure the chosen location is on your **PATH**.

+Then, execute the command '**superuser actions**' for information on parameters or '**superuser usage**' for command usage information.

 **If you find this program useful please consider giving the repository a 🌟**